HOI-R1: Exploring the Potential of Multimodal Large Language Models for Human-Object Interaction Detection: Introduction

-To this end, we first explore their tremendous potential in HOID tasks, as shown in Figure~\ref{fig:framework_comparison}.
+To this end, we first explore their tremendous potential in HOID tasks, as shown in Fig.~\ref{fig:framework_comparison}.
 We propose \textbf{HOI-R1}, a radical shift: replacing detectors with natural language reasoning, using MLLMs to directly interpret interactions through holistic scene understanding in both visual and textual modalities.
 Solving HOID purely through natural language reasoning requires simultaneous prediction of multiple bounding boxes, precise pairing of objects with their interactions, and accurate relationship recognition—all within a complex, structured reasoning pipeline.
 In practice, we design a systematic prompt structure to guide the reasoning, which injects HOI knowledge through SFT with thinking distillation.
-As shown in Figure~\ref{fig:results_all}, with HOI knowledge distillation, MLLM shows a significant performance boost.
-Then, we introduce RL for further alignment with four reward functions, including format rewards for output structure, object/interaction label accuracy, and a one-to-one matching HOI IoU reward, and the performance can be improved with only 100 training steps. \begin{itemize} \item We introduce \textbf{HOI-R1}, the first MLLM framework that solves HOID end-to-end via natural language, eliminating object detectors. \item We introduce an SFT with thinking distillation to extend the HOI knowledge and a reinforcement learning (RL) paradigm to align the MLLM on HOID with our HOI reward functions to further enhance the performance. \item Compared with the baseline, HOI-R1 improves the performance by a large margin and shows a promising potential for further application in real-world scenarios. \end{itemize}
+As shown in Fig.~\ref{fig:results_all}, with HOI knowledge distillation, MLLM shows a significant performance boost.
+Then, we introduce RL for further alignment with four reward functions, including format rewards for output structure, object/interaction label accuracy, and a one-to-one matching HOI IoU reward, and the performance can be improved with only 100 training steps. \begin{itemize} \item We introduce HOI-R1, the first MLLM framework that solves HOID end-to-end via natural language, eliminating object detectors. \item We introduce an SFT with thinking distillation to extend the HOI knowledge and a reinforcement learning (RL) paradigm to align the MLLM on HOID with our HOI reward functions to further enhance the performance. \item We demonstrate consistent gains across multiple open-source MLLMs on a standard HOID benchmark, establishing new baselines for MLLM-based HOID. \end{itemize}